jpmckinney/copy_paste_pdf/README.md

 * If you need to extract text from text-based PDFs, use [docsplit](http://documentcloud.github.io/docsplit/) or `pdftotext`
 * If you need to extract tables from image-based PDFs, see [Carpenter](https://github.com/stefanw/carpenter) or [DocHive](https://github.com/raleighpublicrecord/dochive)
 * If you need to extract text from image-based PDFs, use [docsplit](http://documentcloud.github.io/docsplit/) or Tesseract
+* If you have many volunteers, consider using [Crowdcrafting to transcribe tables](http://www.youtube.com/watch?v=yfnJHALzlZc)

 ## Bugs?
 Questions?